 You can customize the actions that show up on object page layouts-like those for Account, Opportunity, and Contact-by using the page layout editor.
 Actions added to the Quick Actions in the Salesforce Classic Publisher section of an object's page layout appear in the Chatter publisher for that object in the full Salesforce site.
-Actions added to the Salesforce1 and Lightning Experience Actions section of an object's page layout appear in the action bar on the object's record pages in Salesforce1.
+Actions added to the Salesforce Mobile and Lightning Experience Actions section of an object's page layout on the object's record pages in the Salesforce app.